• Home

 What is the maillard reaction?

-So this recipe uses the maillard reaction (fun!) which is a reaction you see commonly in food, but probably don’t know the name of.
+So this recipe uses the maillard reaction (fun!) which is a reaction you see commonly in food but probably don’t know the name of.
 At its core, the maillard reaction is a chemical reaction between amino acids and reducing sugars that gives cooked food a distinct brown color and seared flavor.
 This is most commonly seen in proteins, but in this recipe, the color is coming from the caramelization of sugars in the vegetables and fruit we are cooking.
 So you’re getting some of the flavor you associate with seared steaks, charred barbecue and other grilled foods, but it’s all coming from plant-based sources and one cast iron skillet!
+Cooking in a cast iron skillet is my favorite way to get that special charr flavor without having a grill.

 How to make the spicy grilled peaches